bmhaskar/distribution-via-github-package-registry/README.md

 ## Long term vision

-Is to wrap these web-apps as web-components or custom elements (based on what becomes stable) so that they can be shared with
+Is to wrap these web-apps as web-components or custom elements (based on what becomes stable) so that they can be shared with other developers / clients